etesync/etesync-dav/README.md

 - Arch Linux: pacman -S python-virtualenv
 - Debian/Ubuntu: apt-get install python3-virtualenv

-The bellow commands will install etesync to a directory called `venv` in the local path.
+The below commands will install etesync to a directory called `venv` in the local path.
 To install to a different location, just choose a different path in the commands below.

 Set up the virtual env: